Quantum-inspired Techniques in Tensor Networks for Industrial Contexts: Basic tensor properties and more complex techniques

 \subsection{Combinatorial optimization}

-Solving most combinatorial optimization problems requires runtimes exponentially increasing with problem size.
-Given the properties of quantum computation, many can be tackled through it efficiently.
-A similar approach to quantum lies in the use of tensor networks for combinatorial optimization.
+Solving combinatorial optimization problems typically requires runtimes that grow rapidly with problem size.
+Quantum and quantum-inspired methods can provide useful heuristic and structural approaches for certain instances, especially when the cost function or the constraints admit compact tensor-network representations.
+However, for general NP-hard problems no polynomial-time exact method is known, and tensor-network ranks may still grow exponentially in the worst case.
 There are different types of combinatorial optimization solvers.

 The first one is the one developed in \cite{TTOpt}, running in a black box.
 This algorithm starts from a cost tensor, $T$, whose subscripts are the components of the solution vector.
 This tensor will have the cost of all possible states, although it is not necessary to know the tensor explicitly: it is enough to have a function that gives us the cost as a function of its indexes.
-With this tensor, we will make an approximation of its \textit{max volume submatrix}, the submatrix containing its largest singular values in product, by means of an MPS representation.
+The method builds a TT approximation by tensor cross interpolation guided by the \textit{max-volume} principle, that is, by selecting submatrices with large absolute determinant, or suitable rectangular generalizations, in order to obtain stable interpolatory approximations.
+This should not be interpreted simply as selecting singular values with the largest product.
 From this representation we will obtain, with high probability, the lowest cost element.

 The problem with this algorithm is that when we work with problems with many invalid configurations, it tends to fail because it sees that almost all or all the elements are the same, since it is sampling the tensor.
 Therefore, we need an encoding, however complicated it may be, in which we reduce the space of invalid configurations, so that the algorithm sees a certain functional map.